The usual versioning uses 2, 3, or sometimes 4 numbers, for example: 1.9.0.1

 - release/0.9.32-status-go-hotfix

 So I propose from next release we start incrementing the minor revision rather than the bugfix revision.
-Which would make it 0.10.0
+Which would make it 0.10.0, rather than 0.9.34.

 Of course this change in versioning scheme would have to be communicated to the users.